 Resembling a short-legged Scottish Terrier, the Cesky Terrier was bred to hunt vermin, fox and badgers.
 It originated in the Czech Republic, where it is considered a national breed, and is popular enough to appear on the nation’s stamps!
 The Cesky Terrier is a small to medium-sized dog, ranging from 16 to 22 pounds and 10-13 inches at the shoulder.
 Its soft grey coat ranges in shade from dark grey to silver.
 The Cesky Terrier makes a wonderful family pet, proving to be loyal and both patient and gentle with children and adults alike.

 While these new AKC breeds may be new to the judge’s block, they are still prone to hereditary and congenital diseases which may affect their breed.
-Protecting your best friends – whatever breed they may be – with a pet insurance provider that covers hereditary and congenital conditions as standard (like Petplan) can help make sure your star gets the treatment she deserves.
+Protecting your best friends – whatever breed they may be – with a pet insurance provider that covers hereditary and chronic conditions as standard (like Petplan) can help make sure your star gets the treatment she deserves.